The debate is tonight. I’m shaking in my boots.

 Good Luck with the Lawsuit, Dude

-Of course, Peter is suing Vassar for discrimination — a team of New York lawyers took his case (while rejecting many similar, but less outrageous, cases).
-I don’t think the New York lawyers are claiming a time traveler invasion at Vassar, but they might as well be.
-No man has ever filed a complaint against a woman at Vassar for taking advantage of his drunkenness, so how can you prove discrimination?
+Of course, Peter is suing Vassar for discrimination — a team of New York lawyers took his case (while rejecting many similar but less outrageous cases).
+The New York lawyers are not claiming a time traveler invasion at Vassar, but they might as well be.
+No man has ever filed a complaint against a woman at Vassar for taking advantage of his drunkenness, so how can you prove Vassar wouldn’t take such a claim seriously?
+How can you prove Vassar is treating men and women differently?

 Here’s the simple answer: You can’t.